mutisyamusembi/Jifunze/README.md

-# PHPfirst
+# PHP First Principles
-I worked on a site that allows students and teachers to connect and learn.I used first principles in PHP to build it from ground up.
+A web application created with php that was to allow students and Teachers an avenue to connect.
+The folder contains a sql file which can be imported.
+To run it you will need to install Xammp and save the folder in your htdocs directory